rsfrankl/rsfrankl.github.io/_pages/publications.md

 ---

 ## Books
-Rey, Sergio and Rachel S. Franklin, editors. (in press).
-Handbook of Spatial Analysis in the Social Sciences, Elgar.
+Rey, Sergio and Rachel S. Franklin, editors. (in press). *Handbook of Spatial Analysis in the Social Sciences*, Elgar.

 Franklin, Rachel S., editor.
-(2019).
-Population, Place, and Spatial Interaction: Essays in Honor of David Plane.
+(2019). *Population, Place, and Spatial Interaction: Essays in Honor of David Plane*.
 Springer.

 Franklin, Rachel S., Eveline S. van Leeuwen, and Antonio Paez, editors.
-(2018).
-Population Loss: The Role of Transportation and Other Issues.
+(2018). *Population Loss: The Role of Transportation and Other Issues*.
 Elsevier.

 Ballas, Dimitris, Graham Clarke, Rachel S. Franklin, and Andy Newing.
-(2017).
-GIS and the Social Sciences: Theory and Applications.
+(2017). *GIS and the Social Sciences: Theory and Applications*.
 London: Routledge.

 ## Peer-Reviewed Articles
 Robinson, Caitlin, Rachel S. Franklin, and Jack Roberts.
 (Accepted for publication).
 “Optimising for equity: Sensor coverage, networks and the responsive city,” *The Annals of the American Association of Geographers*.